YisiLuo/Continuous-Representation-Zoo/README.md

 - Zhiwei Bai, Jiajie Zhao, and Yaoyu Zhang.
 Connectivity shapes implicit regularization in matrix factorization models for matrix completion.
 In The Thirty-eighth Annual Conference on Neural Information Processing Systems, 2024.

 - Shuo Xie and Zhiyuan Li.
-Implicit bias of adamw: $\ell^\infty$-norm constrained optimization.
+Implicit bias of adamw: $\ell_\infty$-norm constrained optimization.
 In Proceedings of the 41st International Conference on Machine Learning, 2024.

 # Applications